-• Ratio Knob in middle or right position: Need for power amplification is reduced as strong winds provide plenty of power to move the vane.
-Most rudder deflection and steerage for conditions.

-- Partially decline axis (to further reduce responsiveness) to straighten snake wake, if required - For XT Vane reefed completely or almost completely to ensure you don't damage the Vane
+- Ratio Knob in middle or right, "2" or "3".
+Need for power amplification is reduced as strong winds provide plenty of power to move the Vane.
+Most Rudder deflection and steerage for conditions. - Partially decline axis (to further reduce responsiveness) to straighten snake wake, if required - For XT Vane reef completely or almost completely to ensure you don't damage the Vane